Domestic violence

 • Threatens you with weapons

-• Forces you to have sex or engage in Chemsex
+• Forces you to have sex or engage in chemsex

 • Prevents you from practicing safer sex